Published on in Children's View

 “Transplant gives you so much hope and so much fear,” says his mother, Danielle.
 “It’s the start of the rest of his life or a time to say goodbye.”

-It was during Tyler’s twice-monthly, day-long visits to CHOP when PACT’s help was especially beneficial to Danielle.
+It was during Tyler’s twice-monthly, day-long visits to CHOP when the Center for Palliative Care’s help was especially beneficial to Danielle.
 “We had plenty of great people from the Cardiac Center helping with his medical diagnosis and plan of care,” she says.
-“PACT was familiar with that, but they cared for us from the emotional and mental standpoint.”
+“The Center for Palliative Care was familiar with that, but they cared for us from the emotional and mental standpoint.”

 Space to talk